Get to Know Our Graduates

-I work in the National Disability Insurance Scheme (NDIS) and Aged Care Team in the Social Policy Division of Budget Group.
+I work in the National Disability Insurance Scheme (NDIS) and Aged Care Team in the Social Policy Division of Budget & Financial Reporting.
 Working on the Federal Budget has helped me to understand the way the Government makes expenditure decisions, and working on the NDIS has given me a chance to be involved with the implementation of one of Australia’s biggest social reforms.

 As an ancient history graduate, I was quite amazed (and relieved) I even got an interview at Finance.
 Finance appreciated the research and analytical skills that an Arts Degree had taught me and saw them as highly transferrable.
 I wanted to work at Finance because every new major project or proposal has to go through Finance at some point.
 It means you can be involved in some very interesting and varied work.

 I work in the International Policy team.
 Most people are surprised by the things that we do as they are very different to what people normally associate with Finance.
 We work with countries in the Indo-Pacific region to help them develop and improve their public financial management.
 I have worked on projects to do with Indonesia, PNG, Solomon Islands, Singapore, Nepal, and India.
 I enjoy working in international aid as I have to keep abreast of international political, strategic, and economic developments.

 As a grad, people are very generous with their time and willing to help you in any way they can.
 Many opportunities are open to you if you want to take them.
 I was lucky enough to work with ComCar at the G20 and have been involved in the Young Leaders Network.
 It meant that I could embed myself in my team and do meaningful work right from the beginning.